Article

 But affordability and inflation aren’t going away as key issues, at least not yet, because of the potential consequences of the incoming administration’s policies, particularly trade and the growth in the share of the national debt held by the public.

 Recently, President-elect Trump announced that his administration would quickly impose tariffs of 25 percent on imports from Canada and Mexico and a 10 percent tariff on imports from China.
 Although tariffs on imports from China were imposed during the first Trump administration and kept in place during the Biden administration, the proposed imposition of tariffs on imports from Mexico and Canada is a headscratcher.
 After all, one of the most significant achievements of the first Trump administration was the United States-Mexico-Canada Agreement (USMCA), which replaced the North American Free Trade Agreement (NAFTA).
-USMCA is largely the same as NAFTA but has stronger environmental and labor protections.

-What Is a Tariff?
+What is a tariff?

 A tariff is a tax on imports.
 Let’s say you own a construction company in the United States and need lumber to build homes.
 You buy lumber from a Canadian softwood lumber company.
 You make the transaction, and the lumber is shipped to you.
 However, it must cross the border between the United States and Canada.
 U.S. Customs and Border Protection would collect the tariff on that softwood lumber from the importer.